 - information about finite period to complete training course

-- information about finite period to complete training course; and
+- information about the finite period to complete training course; and

-- information about a Consumer Customer’s right to cancel the Agreement.
+- information about our Consumer Customer’s right to cancel the Agreement.

 We are B9lab Ltd, a company registered in England with registration number 09949711 (we or us).
 Our registered office is at 20-22 Wenlock Road, London N1 7GU, United Kingdom and our VAT number is GB232068728.
 We are the owners and operators of an online training course platform (the Service) made available via the website at academy.b9lab.com (the Site).